 1. Course Creation

-When creating courses online, you want a course builder that is user-friendly, intuitive, and reliable.
+When creating online courses, you want an online course builder that is user-friendly, intuitive, and reliable.

-The last thing you need is a complex user interface that will make it hard for you to build your course pages, or a course platform that won’t even be available when you need it.
+The last thing you need is a complex user-friendly interface that will make it hard for you to build your course pages, landing pages, sales pages, or an online course platform that won’t even be available when you need it.

-Luckily, both Thinkific and Teachable offer beginner-friendly UIs that make course creation a breeze and have very reliable uptime.
-As great as that is, there’s much more to course creation than that.
+Luckily, both Thinkific and Teachable offer beginner-friendly UIs that make course creation a breeze, with tools to help you sell online courses, include video hosting in your plan and have very reliable uptime.
+But, as great as that is, there’s much more to specific course creation features.

 This platform is easy to use.
-It features a drag-and-drop builder to make it easy for you to upload and position your content when building your online course.
+It features a drag-and-drop builder, making it easy for you to begin uploading your content when building your online course.

-There is no technical knowledge required to customize pages, and you can include any kind of multimedia content, such as videos, images, type form, discussions, and surveys, among many others.
+There is no technical knowledge required to customize pages.
+You can include multimedia content, such as videos with course player, images, type form, discussions, and surveys, among many others.

-Thinkific hosts video content for free on the platform, which is one less thing for you to worry about.
+Thinkific hosts video content for free on the platform when building your own online courses, which is one less thing for you to worry about.

-You can build your course from scratch, or you can leverage prebuilt themes, all of which are optimized for high engagement on your online learning platform.
+You can build your course from scratch or leverage prebuilt themes optimized for high engagement on your online learning platform.
+In addition, you can modify your theme code in the backend platform if you understand coding.

 Thinkific also integrates with email marketing software like Active Campaign, MailChimp, and Constant Contact to allow you to drip content and run your marketing emails – all from one convenient place.